daltondriscoll22/Digikey_Barcode_Scanner/README.md

     sign in now, otherwise you will need to give approval and click Allow.

     Once done, you will be given an OAuth token to enter into the terminal prompt.

     Scanning:

     After completing all steps outlined above you will be able to run: python examples/scan.py
     in the terminal and you are all set to scan!

+    You may need to install python packages using commands:

+    pip install xlsxwriter
+    pip install openpyxl
+    pip install pandas